What are the school hours?

 What extracurricular activities are available?

 There are many different extracurricular activities for children that foster physical and mental development.
 Intramurals are offered for Kindergarten through 4th grade.
-Older grades 5 through 8 play league sports against other schools.
-Sports offered include cross country, volleyball, basketball, track, and football.
-Other extracurriculars include Student Government, Band and Piano, Student Council, Talent Show, Media Club, Mock Newbery, and Altar Servers.
-Older students also serve as lunch monitors, flag honor, patrol duty, student ambassadors and Cheers 7/8, which is a parish youth group.
+Grades 5 through 8 play league sports against other schools.
+Sports offered include cross country, volleyball, basketball, track, football and cheerleading.
+Other extracurriculars include Student Council, Talent Show, Media Club, Mock Newbery, and Altar Serving, Scholastic Bowl, various Math and Science competitions.
+Older students also serve as lunch monitors, flag honor, patrol duty and student ambassadors.

 Is parental involvement mandatory?

 Notre Dame encourages parent involvement at every grade level.
 Volunteers are an integral part of the success of our school and a great way to socialize and get to know our community.
-Volunteering can include events and activities from participating in the classroom or library, community service, planning parent socials.
-There are many ways to volunteer.
-Any volunteering around school will require the completion of Protecting God’s Children certification.
+All volunteers are required to complete Protecting God’s Children certification prior to their attendance in the classroom.

 Can anyone enter the school at any time?